Latest Posts

 This area is popular among tourists as it’s the historical centre of Bogota.
 You’ll find museums (including the Gold Museum and Botero Museum), cable cars and a funicular train to Monserrate and various language institutes and universities.

-Many people assume that this must therefore be the best place to stay in Bogota.
-I would say that if you’re planning to stay for less than a month in Bogota and want to be close to the main attractions, the Candelaria or downtown may be a good option.
+Many people assume this must be the best place to stay in Bogota.
+I agree that the Candelaria or some parts of Downtown are good options if you’re planning to stay in Bogota for less than a month and want to be close to the main tourist attractions.

 The International Center (Estrato 4)